ahmedelzaky/Data_Structure_With_C/List/SingleLinkedList/Readme.md

 - `getListSize`: Returns the size of the list.

+- `sortList`: Sort the list in ascending .

 - `displayList`: Displays the elements of the list.

 - `searchInList`: Returns the index of the first occurrence of value , If the value is not found or if the list is empty, it returns -1.